copsTvFan/cops-episode-guide/guide.md

 "Run and Gun"

+- (Pasco County, FL -- 6:43 PM Wanted Person) District 3.
+Deputy Tiffany
-- A wanted man makes a break for it with deputies hot on his trail.
-TODO: Add other officers.
+  Bronson, Deputy David Schaub, Corporal Paul Reagan.
+A wanted man makes a break for it with deputies hot on his trail.
-- TODO.
+- (Martin County, FL -- 1:27 AM Vehicle Pursuit) East County Operations.
+Deputy Jacob Blaszyk.
 Police find themselves in a vehicle pursuit when a driver's fears get the better of him.
-- TODO.
+- (Lafayette, LA -- 11:37 PM Traffic Stop) Precinct 1.
+Corporal Michael
+  Milazzo.
 A traffic stop exposes a car full of people who have a lot to hide.

 ### S30E20